 She held several business degrees but not only that; she had a keen eye for the details.
 Her planning skills were better than anything that Bernard ever saw.
 The more Bernard thought about it, the more he thought she was genetically engineered for her innate ability to manage large complex plans and huge sums of data.
-It had to come from some serious overdriving of her neural processing.
+It had to come from some serious overdriving of her prefrontal cortex.

 The others around the table may not be directly tied to the war effort but they all had their reasons for hating the Human Federation as much as they did.
 A quick glance across the table to one man seated almost directly across from him, dressed in an impeccably tailored suit, was Charles Anderson, who was none other than the ACF’s own assistant to the Assistant Secretary of Defense.
 How he managed to hide his connections to this group was beyond Hernandez, but he chose not to dwell on it too much.
 Winfield investigated Anderson’s background and if she was convinced of his intentions then he wasn’t about to argue.
 Whatever the other man’s reasons were, and there must be a few, he was willing to risk his political career enough to give the HF a black eye.